Five days of guided fly-fishing (and/or fishing instruction if you're a beginner)

 DAY 2-6 Guided fishing 8 a.m. - 5 p.m.
 (Beginners have the option of taking our 'fly fishing 101' course on the first day of fishing.
 We will cover casting, presentation and tactics on our private water where you have a great chance of catching fish, a highlight for many of our anglers in the past!)
 Happy hour at 5 p.m. followed by evening lecture and dinner.

-(Includes 5 days guided fly fishing, all fly fishing instruction, accommodations and meals.)
+Trip includes: 5 days of guided fly fishing, all fly fishing instruction, accommodations, and meals.

 A few of the publications Bio Bio Expeditions has been featured in: